livingdocsIO/documentation/reference-docs/server-configuration/channel-config.md

   extendGalleryTeasers(galleryTeasers, rendition, callback)
 },

+// define a set of renderings for your channel
 renditions: {
+  // a label
   'web': {
     output: {
+      // an output renderer
       'html': {
         outputRenderer: new CheerioHtml({
+          // middlewares for content alterations
           middleware: [
             addSocialLinks,
             addPublicationDate
           ]
         }),
+        // resolve definitions for doc-includes
         resolveIncludes: ['embed-teaser', 'list', 'categoryList']
       }
     }